paigetiedeman/SillyStringzFactory.Solution/README.md

 * _Then run `$ dotnet ef database update` to create the schema_
 * _Run `$ dotnet build` to build the site_
 * _Run `$ dotnet run` to start the live server_
-* _Click either button to see all ..._
+* _Click either button to see all engineers or machines_
 * _After clicking add put in your inputs and hit submit to reveal the lists!_

 ## User Stories